 Typical day in the life of a TLA student?

 No two weeks at the TLA are the same

-The Learn Academy is a centre for students 14 years and over.
-We have small class sizes of eight students or fewer and our centre is focused on four key areas.
+The Learn Academy is a centre for students 15 years and over.
+We have small class sizes of eight students or fewer and our centre is focused our students exceed their potential.